Augustusmyc/Alpha-Zero-Gomoku/README.md

 bash train.sh

-If you want to train the model on windows 10, convert "train.sh" to "train.bat" and change corresponding commands.
+If you want to train the model on windows 10, convert "train.sh" to "train.bat" and transfer commands.

 # Human play with AI (inference)
 run mcts_test, for example in linux:

-./mcts_test ./weights/1000.onnx 1
+./mcts_test ./weights/423.onnx 1

 Here 1(or 0) = AI play with black(or white) pieces.